djiboutian-axolotl/djiboutian-axolotl.github.io/_posts/2021-11-15-on-drill-music.markdown

 author: Your Correspondent
 ---

-Over the past year-and-a-half, drill music has gone from constituting approximately none of my music listening to constituting the majority of my music listening.
+Over the past year-and-a-half, drill music has gone from constituting approximately none of my music-listening to constituting the majority of my music-listening.

 Drill music seems out of character with my outward interests and my internal self (at least based on traditional ideas concerning who listens to drill music).
 Resultantly, I have often found myself asking, *Why do I listen to drill?*